Building Bridges Project

-Working together with key partners and clubs, our staff host integrated angling events, bringing together anglers from different countries and cultures in addition to organising school visits and coaching days – giving many youngsters from diverse backgrounds an introduction to fishing in the UK.
+Working together with key partners and clubs, our staff host integrated angling events, bringing together anglers from different countries and cultures in addition to organising school visits and coaching days within migrant communities – giving many youngsters from diverse backgrounds an introduction to fishing in the UK.

 Download a copy of our Pocket Guide for Anglers – available in English, Lithuanian, Polish and Romanian

 The Building Bridges team have produced a useful guide to help anglers understand the freshwater fishing rules in England.
 Funded by income from fishing licence sales, the guide covers essential information including where to buy fishing licences, the close season, fishing from boats, illegal fishing, enforcement and answers to frequently asked questions.
 The guides are available in English, Lithuanian, Polish and Romanian.

 Watch: How Building Bridges are educating young anglers

 Visit the Building Bridges YouTube channel to watch helpful videos on how to fish legally in England translated into several different languages.